aws/aws-toolkit-azure-devops/README.md

 -   CodeDeploy - Deploy with CodeDeploy
 -   CloudFormation - Create/Delete/Update CloudFormation stacks
 -   ECR - Push an image to an ECR repository
--   Lambda - Deploy from S3, .net core applications, or any other language that builds on VSTS
+-   Lambda - Deploy from S3, .net core applications, or any other language that builds on Azure Devops
 -   S3 - Upload/Download to/from S3 buckets
 -   Secrets Manager - Create and retrieve secrets
 -   SQS - Send SQS messages